-Describing armed groups as rebel, guerilla, militant and terrorist groups carries bias and may be inaccurate.
+Describing armed groups as rebel, guerilla, militant or terrorist groups carries bias and may be inaccurate.

 Use this general term, capitalized and not hyphenated, to refer to nongovernmental, armed groups operating in Democratic Republic of Congo.
 When referring to a specific Mai Mai group, use that group’s individual name, which generally indicates its leader.
 Add context for reader clarity.
 Do not use the word rebel to describe these groups.

 This umbrella term is a general reference to armed groups, but each group has its own identity and should be specified.
 These groups operate in a complex geopolitical environment.
 Using general language when referring to Mai Mai groups is imprecise and can create chaos and confusion.